Chris Cuthbert: TSN and NBC

 After joining TSN in the spring of 2005, Cuthbert became TSN's lead CFL football voice, replacing TSN-original John Wells.
 Coincidentally, Cuthbert got his job at CBC in 1984 when Wells left the network to join the fledgling TSN.
-Since TSN gained the exclusive television rights to the CFL starting in 2008, Cuthbert has returned to his role as the primary voice of the CFL on TSN and called every Grey Cup during his TSN tenure.
+When TSN gained the exclusive television rights to the CFL starting in 2008, Cuthbert returned to his role as the primary voice of the CFL on TSN and called every Grey Cup during his TSN tenure.

-Since joining TSN in 2005, he served as their secondary hockey play-by-play voice.
+After joining TSN in 2005, he served as their secondary hockey play-by-play voice.
 In the 2005–06 and 2006–07 seasons, he also worked for NBC alongside colour commentator Peter McNab for both seasons.
 "Inside-the-Glass" reporter Cammi Granato joined the pair 2005–06, and Darren Pang replaced Granato in 2006–07.
 As a result of Rogers Media's acquisition of the national exclusive rights to the NHL in 2014, he became part of TSN's broadcasts of Ottawa Senators and Toronto Maple Leafs regional games, as well as returning for NHL assignments on NBC and NBCSN, often calling the first two rounds of the playoffs.

 He made National Hockey League history on December 1, 2006 as the first play-by-play announcer in NHL history to intentionally broadcast a game from ice level, rather than a broadcast booth.
 Along with Glenn Healy, he called the Buffalo Sabres/New York Rangers game at HSBC Arena in Buffalo, New York.
 According to The Globe and Mail, "it was a good show and it's unlikely to be the last."
+He and Healy did the same thing again on November 16, 2007 when he called the Sabres/Montreal Canadiens game at the same arena with Pierre McGuire provided additional analysis from the broadcast booth as an "eye in the sky" while on December 17, 2008, he did this role with Ray Ferraro.